mortonjt/jekyll-now/_posts/2019-10-30-collaborate.md

 Rather than being a total asshole, try to follow up papers to provide motivation to your problem.
 Review papers are great for this.

-For the analysts reading this, if your collaborator tells you google something without any context -- GTFO!
+For the data scientists reading this, if your collaborator tells you google something without any context -- GTFO!

-## Rule 4 : If possible consult with analysts _before_ you run an experiment.
+## Rule 4 : If possible consult with statisticians _before_ you run an experiment.

 There is a rather large graveyard of botched experiments, some of them costing up to millions of dollars.
 You don't want your experiment to join that club.